PedroMMDMFernandes/DesignPatters/README.md

 cmake -G Ninja
 ```

-After these are generated, just type ==ninja== to build the project
+After these are generated, just type `ninja` to build the project